 It’s not recommended to use conditioner as a bleach bath because conditioner coats the hair instead of stripping it.

 Yes, you can.
-Many people use the bleach bath method to remove the old dye and lighten hair enough that it will take a new color better.
+Many people use this method to remove the old dye and lighten hair enough that it will take a new color better.
 You may want to let your hair fully dry to make sure you have the correct shade before proceeding.

 For best results, do a bleach bath on damp, towel-dried hair.
 You can give it a little air-dry time if you prefer to work with drier hair.

 Any chemicals that work inside the hair shaft are damaging to a degree.
-Bleach baths remove residual color and are mildly damaging to the hair.
-Make sure not to leave a bleach bath on for more than 45 minutes.
+The process remove residual color and are mildly damaging to the hair.
+Make sure not to leave it on for more than 45 minutes.

 Use a 10 or 20-volume developer for a bleach bath.
 A higher developer will be too harsh.